yirouteoh/CW2024/README.md

 - **Details**: The `AudioControlPanel` class includes buttons created by `createMuteBackgroundMusicButton()` and `createMuteSoundEffectsButton()`.
 These methods toggle the mute state dynamically, ensuring player preferences are reflected instantly.

 #### **1.7 Menu View**
-- **Description**: Provides an intuitive main menu interface with options to start the game, access instructions, modify settings and exit.
+- **Description**: Provides an intuitive main menu interface with options to "Play", "Instructions", "Audio Settings", and "Exit".
 - **Details**: The `MenuView` class renders the main menu using the `showMenu()` method, featuring a polished layout created by the `createMenuPanel()` method.
 Buttons are styled and strategically placed for easy navigation, ensuring an engaging first impression.

 #### **1.8 Instruction Page**